Principles of personal data protection - general introduction

 We have the legal obligation to provide your personal data for an inspection by legitimate institutions and for a prevention, monitoring and giving evidence of any fraud as well as in the struggle against money laundering and any other criminal act.

 Your personal data will be safely stored in accordance with legal regulations on data protection.

 What Kind of Personal Data About Me Do You Process and Why?

 We store information required for managing a contractual or business relationship.
 We need your name, the name of your position and some contact data like your address, telephone number and e-mail address to be able to communicate with you and ensure a safe and true identification.

 We need to verify some other personal data such as your birth certificate number and the date of birth, identity card number or passport number or some similar identification data as well as some related information required by specific regulations.
 We have to do it to be able to perform our legal obligations relating to, for instance, the fight against money laundering.

-We also use CCTV cameras in various places to ensure the safety of our employees and the protection of your personal data.
-And so, we ask you to provide us with, for instance, your name and telephone number in order to ensure your access to our places where some information characterised as also personal data are processed.
+We also use CCTV cameras in various places to ensure the general safety.
+We handle the records of CCTV cameras in accordance with the valid legislation of the personal data protection.
+We might ask you to provide us with, for instance, your name and telephone number in order to ensure your access to our places where some information characterised as also personal data are processed.
 Unless we have the legal obligation to store the data, we will erase them after 15 days.